sendgrid/sendgrid-go/USAGE.md

 ## Retrieve a Global Suppression

 **This endpoint allows you to retrieve a global suppression.
-You can also use this endpoint to confirm if an email address is already globally suppresed.**
+You can also use this endpoint to confirm if an email address is already globally suppressed.**

-If the email address you include in the URL path parameter `{email}` is alreayd globally suppressed, the response will include that email address.
+If the email address you include in the URL path parameter `{email}` is already globally suppressed, the response will include that email address.
 If the address you enter for `{email}` is not globally suppressed, an empty JSON object `{}` will be returned.

 A global suppression (or global unsubscribe) is an email address of a recipient who does not want to receive any of your messages.
 A globally suppressed recipient will be removed from any email you send.
 For more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Suppressions/global_unsubscribes.html).